5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 Inflammasome

 Think of what you would want your immune system to protect you from.
-Of course, there are the pathogens like viruses, bacteria, and fungi.
-And, of course, you want to be protected from yourself because you don't want to activate your immune system with self-antigens.
+Of course, there are pathogens like viruses, bacteria, and fungi.
+And, of course, you want to protect yourself from yourself, because you don't want to activate your immune system with self-antigens.
 But what about "non-biological" molecules like silica or asbestos, whose presence might be deleterious?
 What about normal biomolecules (proteins, nucleic acids) that suddenly find themselves in the wrong cellular location due to cell death by necrosis or physical injury?

 In the previous section, we discussed how innate system immune cells (dendritic cells, macrophages, eosinophils, etc.) have receptors that recognize common pathogen-associated molecular patterns (PAMPs) such as lipopolysaccharides (LPS) on the surface of bacteria, mannose on bacteria and yeast, flagellin from bacterial flagella, dsRNA (from viruses) and nonmethylated CpG motifs in bacterial DNA.
 These antigens are recognized by pattern recognition receptors (PRRs) - specifically the Toll-like Receptors (TLRs) 1-10.
 These include plasma membrane TLRs (TL4 for LPS, TL5 for flagellin, TLR 1, 2, and 6 for membrane and wall components of fungi and bacteria) and intracellular endosomal TLRs (TLR3 for dsRNA, TLR 7 and 8 for ssRNA and TLR9 for dsDNA)

-As both PAMPs and DAMPs pose dangers, it would make sense that once they recognize their cognate PRRs (TLRs and NLRs, respectively), pathways leading from the occupied receptors might converge in a common effector system for the release of inflammatory cytokines from immune cells.
-Since uncontrolled immune effector release from cells in an inflammatory response might be dangerous, requiring two signals to trigger cytokine release from the cell would sometimes be helpful.
-We've seen these two-signal requirements for the activation of T cells.
+As both PAMPs and DAMPs pose dangers, it would make sense that, once they recognize their cognate PRRs (TLRs and NLRs, respectively), pathways emanating from the occupied receptors might converge in a common effector system that releases inflammatory cytokines from immune cells.
+Since uncontrolled immune effector release during an inflammatory response can be dangerous, requiring two signals to trigger cytokine release from the cell can sometimes be helpful.
+We've seen these two-signal requirements for T cell activation.

-Two such inflammatory cytokines are Interleukin 1-beta (IL 1-b) and IL-18.
-Activation of TLRs by a PAMP leads to activation of a potent immune cell transcription factor, NF-kbeta, which leads to transcription of the gene for the precursor of the cytokine, pro-interleukin 1-beta.
+Two such inflammatory cytokines are Interleukin 1-beta (IL-1β) and IL-18.
+Activation of TLRs by a PAMP triggers activation of a potent immune cell transcription factor, NF-kbeta, which leads to transcription of the gene for the precursor of the cytokine, pro-interleukin 1-beta.
 Without a specific proteolytic cleavage, the active cytokine will not be released from the cell.

 The protease required for this cleavage is activated by a signal arising when a DAMP activates a NLR, which then, through a sequence of interactions, leads to the proteolytic activation of another inactive protease, procaspase 1, on a large multi-protein complex called the inflammasome.
 (In later chapters, we will see other such protein complexes with targeted activities - including the spliceosome, which splices RNA to produce mRNA, and the proteasome, which conducts controlled intracellular proteolysis).
-The activated inflammasome activates procaspase to produce the active protein caspase (a cysteine-aspartic protease).
+The activated inflammasome activates procaspase, producing the active caspase (a cysteine-aspartic protease).

 The convergence of the signals from the PAMP activation of a TLR and DAMP activation of a NLR at the inflammasome is shown in Figure \(\PageIndex{25}\).

 The active cytokine interleukin 1-beta helps recruit innate immune cells to the site of infection.
 It also affects the activity of immune cells in the adaptive immune response (T and B cells).
-Active IL-18 leads to the increase of another cytokine, interferon-gamma, and it also increases the activity of T cells that kill other cells.
+Active IL-18 increases another cytokine, interferon-gamma, and enhances the activity of T cells that kill other cells.

-The focus of this chapter is on binding interaction and their biological consequences.
+The focus of this chapter is on binding interactions and their biological consequences.
 From that perspective, this section will address

 - the structure and activity of caspases, which activate the pro-cytokine prointerleukin 1 beta,